xiix0/scam/README.md

-Q:	What is green and lives in the ocean?
+Q:	What do you call a blind, deaf-mute, quadraplegic Virginian?
-A:	Moby Pickle.
+A:	Trustworthy.